rabbitmq/cluster-operator/INSTALL.md

 // TODO: update image names/urls after creating pivnet artifact and pushing public images

-If you want to use our public images, provide our images url in our operator manifest (installation/operator.yaml) Replace all references of "REPLACE-WITH-IMAGE-REPOSITORY-HOST" with your image repository host, `us.gcr.io/cf-rabbitmq-for-k8s-bunny`
-Replace all references of "REPLACE-WITH-OPERATOR-IMAGE-URL" with the full operator image URL,  `us.gcr.io/cf-rabbitmq-for-k8s-bunny/rabbitmq-for-kubernetes-controller:0.1.0`

-Provide our images url in the service broker manifest (installation/service-broker.yaml) Replace all references of "REPLACE-WITH-BROKER-IMAGE-URL" with the full broker image URL, `us.gcr.io/cf-rabbitmq-for-k8s-bunny/rabbitmq-for-kubernetes-servicebroker:0.1.0`

-If you want to use your own image registry, provide your repository url in our operator manifest (installation/operator.yaml) Replace all references of "REPLACE-WITH-IMAGE-REPOSITORY-HOST" with your image repository host `<your-repository>` Replace all references of "REPLACE-WITH-OPERATOR-IMAGE-URL" with the full operator image URL `<your-repository>/rabbitmq-for-kubernetes-operator:0.1.0`
+Provide your repository url in our operator manifest (installation/operator.yaml) Replace all references of "REPLACE-WITH-IMAGE-REPOSITORY-HOST" with your image repository host `<your-repository>` Replace all references of "REPLACE-WITH-OPERATOR-IMAGE-URL" with the full operator image URL `<your-repository>/rabbitmq-for-kubernetes-operator:0.1.0`